dwarvesf/handbook/what-we-value.md

 ---
 title: What we value
 date: 2019-02-21
 description: Our core values guide our strategies and individual actions so that we create a company whose character is as radical as our work.
 authors:
   - tieubao
   - duy
 tags:
   - handbook
   - culture
 ---

 Values come first.
 They guide our decisions, shape our culture, and define who we are as a company.
 They're what we're proud of and what helps us navigate difficult choices.
-They'll likely be what you appreciate most about working with us at Dwarves Foundation.
+They'll likely be what you appreciate most about working with us.

 Our core values guide both our strategic direction and our day-to-day actions, creating a company whose character is as distinctive as our work: